Jemurai/policy/policies/Application_Security_Policy.md

 * Licensing
 * Architecture

-In some cases, additional controls may apply.
-If possible, these requirements will be included as part of the contractual obligations of the third party.
-As third party projects are kicked off, the security requirements will be communicated.
-When code is delivered, it will be tested and reviewed according to the processes described here.
+In some cases, additional controls may be required.
+Security control requirements shall be included as a contractual obligations of the third party in all new contracts.
+These requirements shall be clearly communicated at the commencement of all third party projects.
+All source code delivered shall be tested and reviewed according to the processes described in this policy and any associated procedures.

 ## Audience